 Additional resources: This spreadsheet has additional resources to help you quickly move your Fine & Performing Arts course to a remote environment, many of which are tailored to specific disciplines.
 Feel free to share this document and add any additional resources that you find useful.

 Not every component of your course may be possible to re-think and deliver remotely.
-Sometimes creative out of box thinking may be required.
+Sometimes creative out-of-the-box thinking may be required.
 For this, we encourage you to reach out for additional support, consult other faculty members, and use your resources.

-- The Instructional Designer assigned to your college can help you determine how to move forward with your course.
-This website has contact information for everyone on the ID team.
+- An instructional designer assigned to your college can help you determine how to move forward with your course.

 - Some colleges have specific resource pages that may have useful information